mzattera/v4j/docs/R001/index.md

 The below is my own commented summary from [TILTMAN (1967)](../biblio.md) (mostly a shortened cut & paste from the original).

-The original alphabet used by Tiltman is shown below (from [D'IMPERIO (1978b)](../biblio.md), Fig.19); in this summary I replaced Tiltman's alphabet with [Slots](../005).
+The original alphabet used by Tiltman is shown below (from [D'IMPERIO (1978b)](../biblio.md), Fig.19); in this summary I replaced Tiltman's alphabet with [Slot alphabet](../005).
+Notice that Tiltman uses "variants", that is, some transliterated letters correspond to two different glyphs; I indicated this with a dash (e.g. Tiltman's 'H' is indicated as 't'-'p', where 'p' is considered by Tiltman a variant writing for 't').

 ![Tiltman's alphabet](images/Alphabet.PNG)

 From p.7:

-* Limited the number of symbols in the transliteration alphabet to 17; most of the alphabet aligns with that used in the First Study Group (FSG).
+* Limited the number of symbols in the transliteration alphabet to 17;
+most of the alphabet aligns with that used in the First Study Group (FSG).

-* It is useless to take account at this stage of rare combinations of symbols.
-It is not even in every case possible to say what is a single symbol and what is not. (e.g. 'a' resolved into 'ei' or possibly 'oi').
+* It is useless to take account of rare combinations of symbols.
+It is not even in every case possible to say what is a single symbol and what is not (e.g. Tiltman mentions not being satisfied that 'a' is resolved into 'ei' or possibly 'oi').

 * No punctuation at all.